tmcf/create-react-app/README.md

 # Create React App [![Build Status](https://travis-ci.org/facebookincubator/create-react-app.svg?branch=master)](https://travis-ci.org/facebookincubator/create-react-app)

+## This is a fork for experimentation with the react-scripts package

 Create React apps with no build configuration.

 * [Getting Started](#getting-started) – How to create a new app.